 There are many ways parents have worked their helper days:

 - Mom, Dad, Grandma, Auntie, etc are all allowed to be the volunteer helper (CORI form needs to be completed by anyone helping in the classrooms).

 - Often parents will take turns watching siblings.
 Your Coop child has a special day at school, and the sibling has a special play date at another family’s home.

 - We have numerous events throughout the year for parents to get to know one another: summer class-specific play dates, class coffees, monthly Mom/Dad Nights Out, and Wine & Cheese Party.

-- Siblings, of an appropriate age, and completed paperwork, can attend Monday morning Enrichment or Afternoon Adventures.
+- Siblings of an appropriate age, and completed paperwork, can attend Monday morning Enrichment or Afternoon Adventures.